Is there a neo-Nazi network on campus? - Honi Soit

 In March 2019, racist and nationalist posters and graffiti were removed from the USyd Engineering and IT Precinct by University staff.
 Two months later in May, a swastika was found graffitied onto a mural of the Aboriginal Flag in Camperdown Rest Memorial Park.

-What was arguably the most disconcerting aspect of our investigation was the appearance of Young Liberals and Nationals, alongside members of the campus right found in these servers.
+What was arguably the most disconcerting aspect of our investigation was the appearance of Young Liberals and Nationals, alongside members of the campus right these servers.
 For legal reasons, Honi cannot reveal the identities of those involved.

 In February of 2017, an event was held on the border of New South Wales and the Australian Capital Territory, at a small pub called The Royal Hotel QBN – around 25 minutes drive from the University of Canberra.
 The event was scheduled to run after a larger Young Liberal event that had occurred earlier that evening.
 This meeting was far smaller, more intimate.
 University students, some of those now known to have been neo-Nazis, were in attendance.
 In a conversation Honi conducted with an anonymous source, the social groupings at this event were described as white men dissatisfied with how the world was developing.
 Concerns surrounding migration, what were considered to be ‘loose borders’, and stagnation in the growth of the young working-class had amalgamated into a social network of anti-capitalist young men uniting under the hateful banner of national socialism.